Panonim/Panonim/README.md

 My name is Artur and currently I'm living in Greater Poland.

 I'm currently learning Front-end development for 1 year.
+I' also hobbistic logo designer and photoshoter, I really enjoy starting new projects and pushing my creativity to the limit.

 I'm also learning: js, php, rust, vue.